sbharadwajj/sbharadwajj.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at the [Perceiving Systems Department](https://ps.is.mpg.de/) at Max-Planck Institute of Intelligent Systems, Tübingen, Germany.
 I am advised by [Michael J. Black](https://ps.is.mpg.de/person/black) and [Victoria Fernández Abrevaya](https://vabrevaya.github.io/).

-My research interest lies in the intersection of computer vision and computer graphics.
-I am particularly interested in relighting and inverse rendering.
+My research interest lies in the intersection of computer vision and computer graphics, particularly, in relighting.
+I have worked on inverse rendering and 3D reconstruction in the past.
+In constrast, I am currently exploring if relighting can be achieved through neural rendering without explicitly modeling the geometry, material and lighting.

-I completed my masters in Machine Learning at the [University of Tübingen](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studiengaenge/machine-learning/) and I worked in the Autonomous Vision Group for my masters thesis, supervised by [Andreas Geiger](https://www.cvlibs.net/).
-My thesis focused on improving 3D reconstruction of static urban environments by exploring the benefits of depth information for radiance fields.
+I completed my masters in Machine Learning at the [University of Tübingen](https://uni-tuebingen.de/studium/studienangebot/verzeichnis-der-studiengaenge/detail/course/machine-learning-master/).
+For my masters thesis, I worked on improving 3D reconstruction by exploring the benefits of depth information for radiance fields at [Autonomous Vision Group](https://www.cvlibs.net/index.php).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.